isomerpages/moe-acsi/_for-parents/Parent Support Group/Gratitude & Blessings.md

 ### **Teachers’ Day Lunch**

 Teachers are the pillars of the school and role models for our children.
-To celebrate our teachers and staff, and to bless their tireless hard work.
-The PSG supports the school in their planning of the Annual Teachers’ Day Lunch.
+To celebrate our teachers and staff, and to bless their tireless hard work PSG supports the school in their planning of the Annual Teachers’ Day Lunch.

 ![](/images/psg1.jpg)